In collaboration with xtine burrough.

 February 2017 – 16th Biennial Symposium of Arts and Technology at The Ammerman Center for the Arts and Technology at Connecticut College, New London, CT.

 November 2016 – Dallas Museum of Art, Dallas, TX.

-The Radium Girls project in its multiple iterations juxtaposes stories about technology used to produce exit signs with the story of the Radium Girls.
-The Radium Girls were female factory workers of the 1920s who were exposed to radium—using it to paint watch dials — and fell deadly ill.
+The Radium Girls project, in its multiple iterations, juxtaposes stories about technology used to produce exit signs with the story of the Radium Girls.
+The Radium Girls were immigrant young female factory workers of the 1920s who were exposed to radium—using it to paint watch dials — and fell deadly ill.
 The workers fought (and lost) a long judicial battle over reparations, which did, however, help to establish new worker rights laws and radioactive materials safety laws.
-We instigate participants to connect the past to the present, and to consider how relationships and legacies of class, production and socio-technological standards impact the human condition.
+We instigate participants to connect the past to the present, and to consider how relationships and legacies of class, gender, production and socio-technological standards impact the human condition.

-We invite the public to explore an omnipresent and often overlooked piece of public architecture: the exit sign.
-This project connects scientific information about the construction and standards of exit signs in the United States (which once glowed with radium) with the often unknown struggle of the Radium Girls.
-For this iteration, we recorded five women from diverse backgrounds narrating pieces that we wrote by juxtaposing information about exit signs with quotes from Kate Moore’s book The Radium Girls: The Dark Story of America’s Shining Women.
+We invite the public to explore an omnipresent and often overlooked piece of public architecture: the exit sign, connecting scientific information about the construction and standards of exit signs in the United States (which once glowed with radium) with the struggle of the Radium Girls.
+For our latest iteration, we recorded five women from diverse backgrounds narrating pieces that we wrote by mixing information about exit signs with quotes from Kate Moore’s book The Radium Girls: The Dark Story of America’s Shining Women.
 Each narration is played when a participant touches a brush to one of five watch dials hanging from the exit sign in our participatory audio sculpture.
 Installed on the sign is a Bare Conductive touch board that stores and plays the audio files when the brush makes a connection with a watch dial, closing the circuit between the watches and the exit sign.

 All pictures by me otherwise noted.